torvalds/linux/Documentation/arch/x86/resctrl.rst

 - Create a CAT allocation CLOSNEW with a CBM matching the schemata from the user of the cache region that will contain the pseudo-locked memory.
-This region must not overlap with any current CAT allocation/CLOS on the system and no future overlap with this cache region is allowed while the pseudo-locked region exists.
+This region must analt overlap with any current CAT allocation/CLOS on the system and anal future overlap with this cache region is allowed while the pseudo-locked region exists.
 - Create a contiguous region of memory of the same size as the cache region.